 The solution to this requirement is a so-called Direct Memory Access buffer (DMA buffer).
 In the Linux virtual memory environment, a DMA buffer is guaranteed to consist of contiguous physical memory pages that are locked down and always present in physical RAM, they can never be swapped out to disk.
 As described previously, there are now two addresses pointing to the buffer, the first being the physical bus address as seen by the accelerator, the second being the virtual userspace address representing the same memory area for application SW.
+In the example given in Figure 6, a SW program has allocated a DMA buffer and passes its physical address to the accelerator.
+The SW can access this buffer via userspace address 0x01004000, which is translated to physical address 0x12345678 by the MMU.
+The accelerator directly uses this physical address to access the same DMA buffer.

-The algorithms running on the accelerator often require a set of parameters for their operation, which are transferred from the SW application by performing writes to the memorymapped accelerator registers.
+The algorithms running on the accelerator often require a set of parameters for their operation, which are transferred from the SW application by performing writes to the memory-mapped accelerator registers.
 These are actually handled by the PLB slave shared with the memory controller and forwarded to the accelerator HW.
 From the SW perspective, the memory mapped registers are simply accessed via a pointer to a suitable data structure.
 Bulk data (e.g., image pixmaps etc.) is also prepared by the SW within the previously allocated DMA buffer (e.g., read from a file), which can be manipulated by SW as any other dynamically allocated memory block.
-Then, the the offsets from the start of the DMA buffer where various data structures are located (both for input and output) are simply passed as parameters to the accelerator.
+Then, offsets from the start of the DMA buffer where various data structures are located (both for input and output) are simply passed as parameters to the accelerator.
 After starting the accelerator by writing to its command register, the accelerator fetches the bulk data directly from memory, preferably in efficient burst reads, without involvement of SW running on the processor.
 In a similar fashion, it also deposits the output data in the DMA buffer, and then indicates completion of the operation via an interrupt to the processor.
 Now SW can take over again.